Faith and reason can be friends

 4.4 Really going for it!

-Now, another Christian friend told me about what sounded like ‘crazy stuff‘ happening in a growing area of the Christian Church.
+Now, another Christian friend (and fellow auditor) told me about what sounded like ‘crazy stuff‘ happening in a growing area of the Christian Church.
 He said this was thanks to the Holy Spirit.
 Well!
 Was all this starting to become ‘too good to be true’ again?

 Anyway, my wife and I ‘bit the bullet’.
 We started alternating between services at our regular old church and other churches recommended by my friend.